 Office or College

-Henry Kendall College of Arts and Sciences
+Henry Kendall College of Arts & Sciences

 The Clinical Psychology program at TU is APA accredited and adheres to the scientist-practitioner model.
 The faculty is small, collegial, and committed to research, with strong ties to community organizations.
 Several faculty are members of interdisciplinary research institutes.
 Our goal is to train professionally competent clinical psychologists with a broad background in the field of psychology who can apply psychological theory, assessment, research methodology, and clinical skill to complex clinical problems.
 Our students go on to obtain both clinical and academic positions in child and adult specialties.
 The program has an in-house training clinic that provides free therapy and psychological assessment services for all ages, with an emphasis on underserved populations.
 The clinic provides foundational training to graduate students in the program prior to their seeking external practicum experiences from a wide variety of community placements.